King County Metro: History

 A horse-drawn streetcar rail system debuted in Seattle in 1884 as the Seattle Street Railway.
 In 1918, the city of Seattle bought many parts of the Seattle Street Railway, on terms which left the transit operation in financial trouble.

 In 1939, a new transportation agency, the Seattle Transit System, was formed, which refinanced the remaining debt and began replacing equipment with "trackless trolleys" (as they were known) and motor buses.
 The final streetcar ran on April 13, 1941.

 The Municipality of Metropolitan Seattle was created by a local referendum on September 9, 1958, as a regional authority tasked with management of wastewater and water quality issues in King County.
 The authority was formed after civic leaders, including those in the Municipal League, noted that solutions to regional issues were complicated by local boundaries and a plethora of existing special districts.
 The state legislature approved the formation of a combined transportation, sewage, and planning authority in 1957, but the countywide referendum was rejected by a majority outside of Seattle.
 Metro, as the authority came to be called, was restricted to sewage management and given a smaller suburban jurisdiction ahead of the successful September referendum.
 By 1967, the agency had completed its $125 million sewage treatment system, which diverted 20 million gallons (20 gal million liters) that had previously contaminated Lake Washington.

 After two failed attempts to enable it to build a regional rapid transit system, it was authorized to operate a regional bus system in 1972.
-The bus system was known as Metro Transit and began operations on January 1, 1973.
+The bus system was known as Metro Transit and began operations on January 1, 1973; other suggested names included King Area Rapid Transit (KART) and Seattle Metropolitan Area Rapid Transit (SMART).
 Its operations subsumed the Seattle Transit System, formerly under the purview of the City of Seattle and the Metropolitan Transit Corporation, a private company serving suburban cities in King County.
 In the early 1970s, the private Metropolitan faced bankruptcy because of low ridership.
 King County voters authorized Metro to buy Metropolitan and operate the county's mass transit bus system.
 Metro Transit introduced its new services in September 1973, including a ride-free area in downtown and express routes on freeways (known as "Flyer" routes), and a unified numbering scheme in 1977 that replaced named routes.
+The agency introduced its first paratransit service in 1979, which was followed by buses equipped with wheelchair lifts in 1980.